-Yoga Kundalini Upanishad is also called as Yoga Kundali Upanishad.
-It is the eighty-sixth Upanishad of Muktika Upanishad order and forms part of the Krishna Yajur Veda.
-It contains 171 verses classified into three chapters.
+Yoga Kundalini Upanishad a.k.a Yoga Kundalini Upanishad is the eighty-sixth Upanishad of the Muktika Upanishad order and forms part of the Krishna Yajur Veda.

-The qualities of Atman, Jivan Mukti, and Videha Mukti are detailed in the 35 verses of the third chapter.
+The Upanishad gives Kechari Vidya involving mantra and Mudras in detail.
+The qualities of Atman, Jivan Mukti, and Videha Mukti are described in the 35 verses of the third chapter.

 ASANAS, PRANAYAMAS, BANDHAS AND SAMADHI